 - Kronen L. Insulin Nation.
 The 12 Types of Lows.
 Available at: https://insulinnation.com/ treatment/the-12-types-of-lows/ (Accessed November 2019).

-The sugar level “Trouble Lines”
+The glucose level “Trouble Lines”

-“Trouble Lines” are the sugar level patterns people with diabetes dread to see.
+“Trouble Lines” are the glucose level patterns people with diabetes dread to see.
 Whether you see them clearly drawn on the screen of your continuous blood glucose monitoring (CGM) device, or pieced it together from your blood glucose monitor, these are the lines you as someone living with diabetes are likely doing all you can to avoid.
 Trouble Lines can happen to anyone living with diabetes at any time.

 Keeping track and having records of your insulin dose volume and its timing can provide you with some guidance on how best to proceed.
 This is where smart insulin pens can be of help.
-Smart insulin pens provide reliable dosing information, which together with sugar level information could give an insight into what lies behind these trouble lines.
+Smart insulin pens provide reliable dosing information, which together with glucose level information could give an insight into what lies behind these trouble lines.
 Knowing what lies behind the lines is the best tool available for returning to safe numbers and to prevent similar patterns from emerging in the future.
 The patterns and symptoms of trouble lines can be unique for everyone living with diabetes.
 We take a closer look at four typical trouble lines that people with diabetes regularly encounter.

 1. The Sugar Rollercoaster